 Yo!Kart has three plans with flexible payment options:

-- The GoQuick plan currently on promo for $999 annually and it includes a fully-owned license, zero payment processing charges, self-hosting, and default design.
+- The GoQuick plan currently on promo for $999 one-time fee and it includes a fully-owned license, zero payment processing charges, self-hosting, and default design.

 - The $3,999 (GoCustom Lite) plan which comes with partial custom design.

 - The GoCustom plan billed at $6,999 and gives you added perks like post-launch marketing and a fully-customized design.